It is with great pleasure that we announce the winners of the 2019 EMCRA Travel Award!News

 EMCRA Collaborative Award

-Applications for the 2019 EMCRA Collaborative Award round open on Monday May 27, 2019
+Applications for the 2020 EMCRA Collaborative Award round will open on June 2020

 One of the primary goals of EMCRA is to promote research independence of the brilliant and talented postdoctoral researchers in the School of Biomedical Sciences (SBS).
-Once a year we open a call for the EMCRA Collaborative Award, a seed-funding grant available to level A and B postdocs in SBS, who must submit projects of their own devising, and are collaborating with another postdoc from a different SBS department.
+Once a year we open a call for the EMCRA Collaborative Award, a seed-funding grant available to level A and B postdocs in SBS, who submit projects of their own devising, and must include collaboration across SBS departments.

-The Development sub-committee of SBS EMCRA has been developing a mentoring scheme for Level A and B researchers in the School of Biomedical Sciences with the aim of improving career development and support.
-This scheme would see EMCRs paired with Level C and above academics outside of their Department, further enhancing cross-Departmental connections.
+The Development sub-committee of SBS EMCRA is piloting a mentoring scheme for Level A and B researchers in the School of Biomedical Sciences with the aim of improving career development and support.
+In this scheme, EMCRs have been paired with Level C and above academics outside of their Department, further enhancing cross-Departmental connections.

 We're in the midst of planning this page.
 We'd like it to be the go-to place for SBS EMCRs to find the information they need to succeed while working in the School.
 Think career development, funding opportunities, grant writing tips, connecting with other EMCR organisations and where to find support during challenging times.